angellist/regulator/README.md

 watcher
 =======

-A tiny opinionless Javascript framework.
+Watcher is a tiny opinionless Javascript framework.

+It weighs about 1.2KB (compressed).

+It currently requires `Promise` and `MutationObserver`, which are available natively on modern browsers, or via polyfill on older ones.

 Usage
 -----